Canadian Computing Competition: 2020 Stage 1, Senior #3

 https://dmoj.ca/problem/ccc20s5#comment-11869

-The CCC this year was far to computer science-y.
+The CCC this year was far too computer science-y.
 Olympiad students like xiaowuc2 and wieung_bvg really need to stop setting problems.
 It's all just people who learned the same data structures and algorithms and put it on the CCC.

 The failed CCC of 2020 is a clear demonstration of how during the months prior, as students across Canada were working hard in preparation for the competition, the contest organizers definitely were not.
 Despite the fast grader, which allowed sub-optimal solutions to achieve optimal scores, the website crashed several times and participants were often forced to wait in long queues in order to receive feedback for their submission.
 Supporters of this queue may attempt to justify the wait as an inevitable consequence of the scale of the competition; however, to this I point out the more popular USA Computing Olympiad.
 Not only does the USACO frequently serve over 6000 users, but it is also hosted over a 4 day period, allowing participants to view and discuss the problems and improve soon after they compete.
 Even after the frustratingly long CCC window of over 30 days was over, CCC organizers were slow to publicize the problems.
 Unlike the February 2020 USACO, which was hosted at a later date, CCC 2020 results are still unavailable to this day, and I could not locate an editorial or test data anywhere on the official website.
 I also couldn't locate a single word of gratitude towards Mike "MikeMirzayanov" Mirzayanov for his great Polygon and Codeforces systems.

 Incompetence is also shown in the CCC problems, whether it be in the unsorted input of S1, unclear constraints of S2, mundane debugging of S3, or mathematical thinking (!) of problems S4 and S5.
-It is easy to see the bias in these problem topics due to the problemsetters' shared knowledge perspective from their classes at olympiads.
+It is easy to see the bias in these problem topics due to the problemsetters' shared knowledge perspective from their classes at Olympiads.

 After moving to Canada, an IOI gold medalist graduated early without participating in this excuse of a contest.
-But you don’t need to be 300iq to know that the CCC isn’t the “fun challenge for secondary school students” it claims to be.
+But you don't need to be 300iq to know that the CCC isn't the "fun challenge for secondary school students" it claims to be.
 As a result, the Canadian Computer Community has devolved into a more or less homogeneous population of CS nerds who don't have a gf, leading to a decline in birth rates significantly impacting economic growth.
 Moreover, this group typically places their individual needs of "[getting] into cco because iT lOoKs GoOd oN [mY] rEsUmE" over the glorious needs of the party.
-If CCC organizer "Troy Vasiga" has any respect for the advancement of the human race, he will rename the CCC to the Союз Советских Социалистов and purge the all setters who keep putting algorithms in their problems.
+If CCC organizer "Troy Vasiga" has any respect for the advancement of the human race, he will rename the CCC to the Союз Советских Социалистов and purge all the setters who keep putting algorithms in their problems.

 Edit: On a more serious note, it does seem like insufficient preparation has gone into the recent years of CCC.
 The test data has been, on many occasions, too weak or simply wrong.
 The constraints should be set so that solutions with incorrect complexities do not pass, while solutions with correct complexities do not require too much constant optimization.
 The grader and website could be better made to not crash and show the verdict to a submission in a timely manner.
 For these reasons the score and ranking of many participants deviate from their usual performance on other contests such as DMOJ contests or USACO and are often a poor representation of their programming ability.
 This is a concern considering CCC scores are used to select the Canadian IOI team.
-It is also unfair towards students who have spent a lot of time practicing competitive programming and wish to apply for the University of Waterloo.
+It is also unfair towards students who have spent a lot of time practicing competitive programming and wish to apply to the University of Waterloo.

 Some competitions with (usually, in my opinion) relatively good problems: